Septic & Well Records Request - Click here

 Development of properties that will be served by a septic system are required to undergo a design process to ensure that effluent discharge will not impact groundwater or create a public exposure risk.

-The first step in the planning process of a new residential septic system is a test trench inspection.
-During this inspection, EHS staff will look for limiting layers, perform a simple soil profile, and determine if percolation tests of the soil are needed.
-A licensed engineer would perform any such required percolation testing.
-Refer to the Test Trench Permit Application Requirements (English) (Spanish) for specifics on what is needed for a test trench permit and how to construct the trench.
+Test Trench permit applications must be submitted via the online permitting portal Onenv.us.
+Refer to the Test Trench Permit Application Requirements (available here in Spanish) for specifics on what is needed for a test trench permit and how to construct the trench.
 Once a test trench has been inspected, EHS staff will issue a report outlining ideal septic system type, soil profile, property limitations or concerns.
 The test trench report will become part of the permanent record for the property.

 Building on Properties Served by Septic